Vault can be deployed into Kubernetes using the official HashiCorp Vault Helm chart.

 Running a Highly Available Vault Service: By using pod affinities, highly available backend storage (such as Consul) and auto-unseal, Vault can become a highly available service in Kubernetes.

 Encryption as a Service: Applications using the Vault service running in Kubernetes can leverage the Transit secret engine as "encryption as a service".
-This allows applications to offload encryption needs to Vault before storage data at rest.
+This allows applications to offload encryption needs to Vault before storing data at rest.

 Audit Logs for Vault: Operators can choose to attach a persistent volume to the Vault cluster which can be used to store audit logs.